m3kan1cal/serverless-awsapi/README.md

 Once this is set up, create a custom domain for each of your stages.
 This is a one-time setup step and is run with:

 ```
-$ sls create_domain --stage prod
+$ sls create_domain --stage dev --profile stoic
-$ sls create_domain --stage test
+$ sls create_domain --stage test --profile stoic
-$ sls create_domain --stage dev
+$ sls create_domain --stage prod --profile stoic
 ```

 Once the domains are set up, you can deploy to the proper stages.
 Use `sls deploy --stage prod` to deploy to `athena.stoicapis.com` and the other stages to deploy to their respective domains.
+Adjust the settings in this service for your own configuration, including the domain you'll use.

 Other considerations:

--
 - For specifics, reference this walkthrough: https://serverless.com/blog/serverless-api-gateway-domain/
 - To ensure that domains are created for each of the `stage` custom domains, create a custom domain for each `stage` with the instructions near the end of this walkthrough: https://serverless.com/blog/api-gateway-multiple-services/

 ### Still To Do

-- Figure out why handler unit tests are going to remove DynamoDB table
-- Update Readme.md with quickstart steps
-- Update Readme.md with correct deploy CF outputs and paths
-- Document API with meaningful Swagger-specific docs
 - Make repo public
-- Call out dependencies and assumptions (like what is already installed and not part of this tutorial: Docker, python, pipenv)